vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 To provide tenants access to namespaces, the vSphere administrator assigns permission to users or groups available within an identity source that is associated with vCenter Single Sign-On.

-Once the permissions are assigned, the tenants can access the namespace to create Tanzu Kubernetes Clusters using the YAML file and Cluster API.
+Once the permissions are assigned, the tenants can access the namespace to create Tanzu Kubernetes clusters using the YAML file and Cluster API.

 ## Supported Component Matrix